jupyterhub/the-littlest-jupyterhub/docs/troubleshooting/logs.rst

    sudo journalctl -u jupyter-<name-of-user>

 This command displays logs from the given user's notebook server.
-See :ref:`journactl_tips` for tips on navigating the logs.
+See :ref:`journalctl_tips` for tips on navigating the logs.

 .. _journalctl_tips:

 journalctl tips
 ---------------